DefinitionThis section has been translated automatically.

-- Altmeyer P et al (1996) Efficacy and safety profile of fumaric acid esters in oral long-term therapy with severe treatment refractory psoriasis vulgaris.
-A study of 83 patients] Dermatologist 47: 190-196
+- Altmeyer P et al. (1996) Efficacy and safety profile of fumaric acid esters in oral long-term therapy with severe treatment refractory psoriasis vulgaris.
+A study of 83 patients] Hautarzt 47: 190-196

-- Barth D et al (2011) Malignant melanomas under systemic therapy with fumaric acid ester coincidence or therapy success? cJDDG 9: 223-225
+- Barth D et al (2011) Malignant melanoma under systemic therapy with fumaric acid esters-incidence or treatment success? cJDDG 9: 223-225

 - Gollnick H, Altmeyer P et al (2002) Topical calcipotriol plus oral fumaric acid is more effective and faster acting than oral fumaric acid monotherapy in the treatment of severe chronic plaque psoriasis vulgaris.
 Dermatology 205: 46-53